pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Hyper-V and Hyper-V Replica:
   - Hyper-V Replica allows to have a replicated version of the virtual machine.
   - Azure Site Recovery:
+    - Azure Site Recovery protects your VMs from a major disaster scenario, when a whole region experiences an outage due to major natural disaster or widespread service interruption.
     - Allows the primary site to be the secondary if fail-over is required.
     - Operates in a hybrid model.
     - Between VMM and Azure.